About Menlowe BAllet

 Menlowe Ballet is a professional ballet company performing work that impacts Bay Area audiences through exceptional dance and stirring, innovative choreography.
 The company’s repertoire encompasses cultural, classical, and contemporary styles.
 One of Menlowe Ballet’s core values is to continue the tradition of passing dance on from one generation to the next – artist to artist.
 To that end, aspiring students from Menlowe Ballet’s official school, the Menlo Park Academy of Dance, regularly perform in company productions.

-Since our debut in November 2011, Menlowe Ballet has dazzled local audiences with the following: eleven world premieres by Michael Lowe as well as four reprisals of his most beloved works; world premieres by renowned guest choreographers Betsy Erickson of San Francisco Ballet, Viktor Kabaniaev, and Reginald Ray-Savage of Savage Jazz Dance, Val Caniparoli of San Francisco Ballet, Gregory Dawson of dawsondancesf.
+Since our debut in November 2011, Menlowe Ballet has dazzled local audiences with the following: twelve world premieres by Michael Lowe as well as four reprisals of his most beloved works; world premieres by renowned guest choreographers Betsy Erickson of San Francisco Ballet, Viktor Kabaniaev, and Reginald Ray-Savage of Savage Jazz Dance, Val Caniparoli of San Francisco Ballet, Gregory Dawson of dawsondancesf.
 Our 2016- 2017 Season marked the professional choreographic debuts of Sarah-Jane Measor of Menlowe Ballet and Ali McKeon & Stefanie Maughan, both company dancers; two reconstructed works from Founding Artistic Director of Oakland Ballet, Ronn Guidi, for which the company has been nominated for an Isadora Duncan Award for Outstanding Reconstruction, as well as two classical ballets from Founding Artistic Director of both Cleveland Ballet and Ballet San Jose, Dennis Nahat.
-For our ILLUME season we were honored to bring a new work from Donald McKayle, Crossing the Rubicon: Passing the Point of No Return, to our stage.
+For our Spring 2018 Season, we were honored to bring a new work from Donald McKayle, Crossing the Rubicon: Passing the Point of No Return, to our stage.